xini/silverstripe-sitemap/readme.md

 Then run `dev/build`.

-## Configuration
+## Sitemap Pages

+### Sitemap Output
+By default the Sitemap will render to the `$Sitemap` variable in the Content field.
+If the variable is ommitted then the Sitemap will render to the `$Form` variable.

+### Templates
 Sitemap templates are stored in `/sitemap/templates/sitemap`.
+Templates only apply to Sitemap Pages.

 You can specify the default template to select on the SitemapPage by adding the following to your `app.yml` file.
-If unspecified the default `SitemapDefault` will be selected.

 ```YAML
 SitemapPage:
   default_template: 'SitemapContentPreview'
 ```

+If the `default_template` is not specified then the default `SitemapDefault` template will be used.

 ## License
 BSD 3-Clause License, see [License](license.md)
+Copyright Florian Thoma
+Contributions by Stewart Cossey